 MSC Cruises’ new private island, Ocean Cay MSC Maritime Reserve, is just south of Bimini in the Bahamas.
 The $200 million project turned the 95-acre island, formerly an aragonite mining site, into a gorgeous conservation area and destination for MSC’s Caribbean cruise passengers.
 Ocean Cay opened to guests in December 2019.

-The cruise line worked with marine biologists and other experts to help restore the ecosystem of the island by revitalizing the stripped seabed, encouraging corals to thrive and attract marine life back to its waters.
+The cruise line worked with marine biologists and other experts to help restore the ecosystem of the island by revitalizing the stripped seabed, encouraging corals to thrive, and attracting marine life back to its waters.
 MSC plans to build a conservation center on the island, including a coral nursery.

 Beach lovers will be in heaven on Ocean Cay, which features eight white sand beaches around the island.
 Currently, only one ship can dock at the pier each day, so there’s plenty of room for each guest to enjoy the sand and pristine water.